vats98754/every-audiobook/README.md

 **Description**

-This is a GUI-based application built from Tkinter for XHacks (and to get more experience with GUI construction in python).
-This project uses the gTTS and pygame (mixer) libraries in conjunction with the libgen-api library to find almost any book and convert it to an audiobook that you can listen to.
+This is a GUI-based application built from Tkinter and uses the gTTS and pygame (mixer) libraries in conjunction with the libgen-api library to find almost any book and convert it to an audiobook that you can listen to.
 The GUI itself has the following features:
 - pause/play,
 - stop (stops the entire book),